Discover the unique attributes of Philodendron goeldii, known for its lush green foliage and compact form.

-Philodendron Goeldii can also be propagated via seeds, but this is rarely done since the seeds are not easily accessible.
-But if you want to try this method, make sure you remove the seeds from the inside when the fruits have fully grown.
+Philodendron goeldii can also be propagated via seeds, but this is rarely done since the seeds are not easily accessible.
+But if you want to try this method, remove the seeds from the inside when the fruits have fully grown.

 Plant them in the soil.
 It can be done at any time of the year.

-Philodendron Goeldii can grow up to a height of 8 inches (20 cm) and a width of 4 inches (10 cm).
-With proper care and nutrients, you will see the result in beautiful lush green leaves that grow in a spiral.
+Philodendron goeldii can grow up to a height of 8 inches (20 cm) and a width of 4 inches (10 cm).
+With proper care and nutrients, you will see beautiful, lush green leaves that grow in a spiral.

-Excessive sunlight would burn the leaves, while in winters, they cannot withstand lower temperatures as they would wilt.
+Excessive sunlight would burn the leaves, while in winter, they cannot withstand lower temperatures as they would wilt.